t2-project/documentation/source/microservices/deploy.rst

 Interpret Output
 ~~~~~~~~~~~~~~~~

-A Test Report contains these Infomation:
+A test report contains these information:

 *  **Expected Saga Status** : If it is :file:`FAILURE` then the saga instance supposed to have rolled back, other wise it should have run to completion.
-*  **Saga Id** : Id of the Saga Instance in the Saga Instance DB.
-Used to look the Saga Instance up.
+*  **Saga Id** : Id of the Saga instance in the Saga instance DB.
+Used to look the Saga instance up.
 *  **Correlation Id** : Id used by the test service to correlate saga request to the Orchestrator with payment request from the Payment Service.
-*  **Order**, **Inventory**, **Saga Instance** : Displays the test Result for the Order and Inventory service and the Saga Instance.
+*  **Order**, **Inventory**, **Saga Instance** : Displays the test result for the Order and Inventory service and the Saga instance.

-Report for Test that found every thing correct:
+Report for rest that found every thing correct:

 .. code-block:: text